Director Business Guidance Specialists

 Legal Definition

 Misfeasance refers to the wrongful performance of a lawful act by a company director.
 It occurs when directors breach their fiduciary duties, act negligently, or engage in conduct that harms the company or its creditors.
+We provide guidance to help directors understand these concepts.

 Key Legal Framework: